huyenemma/blogpost/grover search/blog_post-1.md

 ## Implementing Grover’s Search with Quantum Error Detection

 Recently, Bibek Pokharel and Daniel A. Lidar [3](#References) have published a report on the successful implementation of Grover's search using quantum error detection (QED) codes and suppression.
 Inspired by their approach, in this blog post, I will implement the Grover search circuit for a 2-bit number on the Helmi quantum computer.
 This approach focuses on leveraging the specific layout of Helmi QPU chip to avoid the need for SWAP gates, which are often a source of errors in quantum superconducting computer.
-This means that the Helmi quantum computer can be used to search for a number in the set $\{0, 1, 2, 3\}$ with just two steps.
+This means that the Helmi quantum computer can be used to search for a number in the unsorted set of $\{0, 1, 2, 3\}$ with just two steps.

 In this implementation of Grover search, the [[4,2,2]] quantum error-detecting code is employed, utilizing a set of fault-tolerant gates to enhance the system's robustness [4](#References).
 These gates help mitigate the effects of quantum noise and operational imperfections, ensuring a more reliable and accurate execution of the algorithm.
 By incorporating these fault-tolerant techniques, we move closer to realizing the potential of theoretical quantum algorithms in practical quantum computing applications.